abosaad15/C_programming_codes/README.md

+# C language
-These are solutions to some of the questions of "The C Programming Language" book.
+These are my solutions to some of the questions of "The C Programming Language" book.